marcoboncoraglio/climbingpartners-frontend/README.md

 Application to find climbing partners around you

 # TODO
+Look into deploy on aws: frontend S3 buckets, backend AWS-Cli and AWS-SAM, chat https://github.com/aws-samples/simple-websockets-chat-app

 ## Frontend

-move api requests to actions, store should be the place where we get data, not execute operations
+Optional: move api requests to actions, store should be the place where we get data, not execute operations

 ### General
 - refactor AppViewProfileCard / add way to change name

-- migrate to react hooks/es6
-    - search for every direct call to setState try to replace with useState hook

 - migrate to dev-dependencies in frontend